scalacenter/platform/process/src/site/benefits-becoming-module.md

     *  A bot automatically releases modules every day, except for stable releases (module maintainers must release with their private organization credentials).
+    *  Modules maintainers that want to release changes on every merge are encouraged to do so, and our infrastructure accommodates this use case.
     *  The automatic release process checks binary compatibility in every release, and warns module maintainers when releases break our [stability guarantees](policies.md#release).